-

 What's Happening Across Canada?

-The Atlantic Chamber of Commerce is pleased to work alongside our sister chamber, the Alberta Chamber of Commerce, as they expand the delivery of the Talent Pipeline Management model across the province.
+The Atlantic Chamber of Commerce is pleased to work alongside their sister chamber, the Alberta Chamber of Commerce, as they expand the delivery of the Talent Pipeline Management model across the province.
 Through the TPM Academy of Alberta, this partnership supports a shared commitment to employer-led workforce solutions and strengthens our collective efforts to build more resilient, responsive talent pipelines across Canada

 TPM Academy of Alberta